bbelandr/CS302/proj3/README.md

     * These are indexed in the same way that board is
   * the values of all the colors (colors)
     * Indexed with the ascii value of the letter
-    * The value is the value of the letter in points
+    * Returns the value of the letter in points
 ```
 In a standard pbyrg format,
 colors['p'] == 2